Azure/azure-sdk/docs/policies/migration-guide-template.md

 There were several areas of consistent feedback expressed across the Azure client library ecosystem.
 One of the most important is that the client libraries for different Azure services have not had a consistent approach to organization, naming, and API structure.
 Additionally, many developers have felt that the learning curve was difficult, and the APIs did not offer a good, approachable, and consistent onboarding story for those learning Azure or exploring a specific Azure service.

 To try and improve the development experience across Azure services, a set of uniform [design guidelines](https://azure.github.io/azure-sdk/general_introduction.html) was created for all languages to drive a consistent experience with established API patterns for all services.
 A set of [add language here-specific guidelines](add link to language specific guidelines here) was also introduced to ensure that [add language here] clients have a natural and idiomatic feel with respect to the [add language here] ecosystem.
-Further details are available in the guidelines for those interested.
+The new [name of new package nere] follows these guidelines.

 ### Cross Service SDK improvements

 The modern [add service name] client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as
-- using the new Azure.Identity library to share a single authentication approach between clients
+- Using the new [Add the Identity package name here] library to share a single authentication approach between clients
-- a unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries
+- A unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries
-- (In case of JS) use of promises rather than callbacks for a simplified programming experience
+- (In case of JS) Use of promises rather than callbacks for a simplified programming experience
-- (In case of JS) use of async iterators in paging APIs
+- (In case of JS) Use of async iterators in paging APIs
+- (In case of Java) A unified asynchronous programming model using [Project Reactor](https://projectreactor.io/).
+- (In case of Java) A unified way of creating clients via builders.

 ### Performance improvements

 Use this section to advertise the performance improvements in new package when compared to the old one.
 Skip this section if no perf improvements are found yet.

+### New features

+Use this section to advertise any new features in the new package when compared to the old one.
+Skip this section if no new features were added

 ## Important changes